-One of the most common question I face as a consultant deals with how do you actually implement Value at Risk.
+One of the most common questions I face as a consultant deals with how do you actually implement Value at Risk.
 What are the challenges with Value at Risk?

-Here implementation is used more along the lines of interpretation of value at risk rather than physical implementation.
-Clients understand that systems need to be purchased, controls need to be created, data needs to be gathered but once every thing is in place and you are getting your 2,500 risk reports every day, what do you do next.
-The actual challenges with Value Risk are: How do you actually read the VaR reports and how do you link it to controls and what do you or do not share with your senior executive team and board members.
+Here we use implementation more along the lines of interpretation of value at risk rather than physical implementation.
+Clients understand that systems need to be purchased, controls need to be created, data needs to be gathered but once everything is in place and you are getting your 2,500 risk reports every day, what do you do next.
+The actual challenges with Value Risk are: How do you actually read the VaR reports and how do you link it to controls and what do you or do you not share with your senior executive team and board members?

 I was one of the many silent spectators watching Taleb and Jorian at work in London.
 My job in September 1998 was to decipher how the rubble left behind by the collapse of Long Term Capital Management would change the Value at Risk calculations and the internal market risk VaR model at the most well known and envied Investment Bank on the planet.